StockwatchDev/application_settings/docs/2-Defining_parameters.md

 The container is a special section that is to be the root for parametrisation of an application.
-It is defined likewise: by subclassing the relevant base class (ConfigBase for config, SettingsBase for settings) decorating it with `@dataclass(frozen=True)` and nesting non-root sections.
+It is defined likewise: by subclassing the relevant base class (ConfigBase for config, SettingsBase for settings), decorating it with `@dataclass(frozen=True)`, defining fields for parameters and nested non-root sections.

-Note that albeit settings can be changed programmatically, we still set `frozen=True` for the settings container and -sections (see also the section below).
+Note that albeit settings can be changed programmatically, we still set `frozen=True` for the settings container and -sections (see also the example section below).

 ## Example